Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 ### free

-In that command you can more easily understand your free memory that using mvstate in my opinion, because it allow you to view that memory by using megabyte instead of kilobyte that requires you to calculate these values.
+In that command you can more easily understand your free memory that using mvstat in my opinion, because it allow you to view that memory by using megabyte instead of kilobyte that requires you to calculate these values.

 ```
 free -m